FOREX-Yen soars to 4-month peak after surprise BOJ policy tweak | Technology

 - Japan

-The yen surged to a four-month peak against the dollar on Tuesday after the Bank of Japan said it would review its yield curve control policy and widened the trading band for the 10-year government bond yield in an unexpected tweak.
+The yen surged to a four-month peak against the dollar on Tuesday after the Bank of Japan stunned markets by deciding to review its yield curve control policy and widen the trading band for the 10-year government bond yield.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)